-There’s charcoal, wood splits, intake and exhaust dampers, outside temperature, thickness of the metal of your smoker, wind, rotation of the Earth, and how you hold your tongue to consider… Well, maybe not those last two, but the sum of it all can be overwhelming!
+There’s charcoal pieces, wood splits, intake and exhaust dampers, outside temperature, thickness of the metal of your smoker, wind, rotation of the Earth, and how you hold your tongue to consider… Well, maybe not those last two, but the sum of it all can be overwhelming!

 How Do You Control The Temperature On An Offset Smoker?

-To control the temperature on an offset smoker, you need to manage two primary things, airflow and the size of your fire.
+To manage the temperature on an offset smoker, you need to manage two primary things; airflow and the size of your fire.
 Airflow is controlled by the size of the opening you leave on your intake and exhaust vents.
-The size of the fire is controlled by how much wood and charcoal you have active in the offset firebox.
+The size of the fire is controlled by how much wood and charcoal you’re adding to the offset firebox.

-To better understand how to control your fire, let’s start with the science of fire management.
+To better understand how to manage your fire, let’s start with the science of fire management.

 How Does An Offset Smoker Work?

-An offset smoker works by creating a fire using charcoal or wood in an offset firebox that exists outside of the main cooking chamber of the grill.
-An air intake vent allows oxygen into the offset firebox which supplies a critical component of fire.
-The intake of air flows across the fire and into the main cooking chamber drawing smoke and heat around the waiting food.
+An offset smoker works by creating a fire by adding charcoal or wood splits to an offset firebox that exists outside the main cooking chamber of the unit.
+An air intake vent allows air into the offset firebox which supplies a critical component of fire.
+The intake of air flows across the fire and into the main cooking chamber drawing heat around your target food.

-Heat, fuel and oxygen are required for the fire event, and the intake damper of an offset smoker controls the critical supply of oxygen to determine the size of your fire.
+Heat, fuel, and oxygen are required for the fire, and the intake damper of an offset smoker controls the critical supply of air to determine the height of your flames.